-Animal Health Report July 2017
+Animal Health Report July 2020

-- 5. Pre and post-filtration sentinel fish are submitted quarterly for histopathology.
+5. Pre and post-filtration sentinel fish are submitted quarterly for histopathology.
 Sentinel samples represent 6 months and 1 year of exposure to system parameters.
-One-year-exposure sentinels are sampled every 6 months. - 6.
-Paraffin blocks of fish diagnosed with mycobacteriosis are sent to the Oregon Veterinary Diagnostic Laboratory (OVDL) for a quantitative PCR assay to identify Mycobacterium species.
+One-year-exposure sentinels are sampled every 6 months.

+6. Mycobacterium species is identified by qPCR on frozen fish.